Psychiatric Medication Referral

 Your therapist can advise you and interface with your physician on these tests, but different physicians may have different styles when it comes to doing lab testing and how often to do it.
 To some degree you may need to take initiative with your Japanese physician in asking for the tests as the medical culture in Japan may not automatically require them.
 With patience, persistence, and the interface your therapist can provide you, it is possible to work with the system and receive good medical care in Japan, even if it is not exactly as you expect when in your home country.

 Efficacy.
 Obtaining the desired effect from psychiatric medications may be rapid as in the case of sleeping medications, or for stimulants used to treat ADD/ADHD or to give energy to persons with depression.
 Other medications, particularly antidepressants, need to be started at low and ineffective doses and built up gradually because starting at the therapeutic doses may not be easily tolerated.
-Even when the dose has been raised adequately, the medication may take a few weeks to work, and in some cases that particular type of medication may not work and the type may need to be changed, another medication added, etc. Treatment with psychiatric medications requires a significant amount of effort and patience on the part of the patient in raising the dose, waiting for the treatment response, and possibly changing and/or adding different adjunctive medications.
+Even when the dose has been raised adequately, the medication may take a few weeks to work, and in some cases that particular type of medication may not work and the type may need to be changed, another medication added, etc. Rx with psychiatric medications requires a significant amount of effort and patience on the part of the patient in raising the dose, waiting for the treatment response, and possibly changing and/or adding different adjunctive medications.

 Falling Risk.
 On rare occasion, psychiatric medication may make persons dizzy on standing or unsteady.
 This is particularly problematic with elderly persons who can break their hip on falling, but persons of any age should be aware of this and to consult with their physician if there is a concern.
 Especially for elderly persons, it may be helpful to make one's home "fall-proof".
 If you take a sleeping pill, it is best to go to bed soon after the dose.